MizurenNanako/C-Memory-Pointers-and-Objects/main.md

 ### Pointer as Function Parameters

 With pointers as function parameters, we can pass a memory address instead of passing the actual value of a variable.
-Thus we can access the variable itself and not the copy.
+Thus we can **access the variable itself and not the copy**.

 This can be especially useful when working with large data structures or when we want to modify the value of a variable inside a function and have those modifications reflected in the calling code.